Ashely De Young-Seibert with De Young Properties

 Michelle Smallwood: well of course we think there are, we are a hundred percent employee owned.
-And I will tell you what we as a group, keep each other honest [00:03:00] and hold each other accountable.
+I will tell you what we as a group, keep each other honest [00:03:00] and hold each other accountable.

 And if somebody is not happy when they close, they get a lot of attention, not just from my department, but our, area directors and division president and our regional president.
-So it's.
 Everybody goes on blast.
 If someone's not happy, because we want to know what broke in our process.

 Kevin Weitzel: Ashley.